Septic Installation 101: When a New System Beats Repetitive Repairs

 What repairs can still make sense

-A couple of excellent candidates:
+A couple of excellent prospects:

 Cost reality, and how to compare options

 Prices visit region, soil, gain access to, and system type.
-In the Midwest, I have billed standard gravity systems from about 9,000 to 18,000 dollars.
-In rocky New England or the Pacific Northwest, similar work can land between 15,000 and 30,000.
+In the Midwest, I have actually billed standard gravity systems from about 9,000 to 18,000 dollars.
+In rocky New England or the Pacific Northwest, comparable work can land between 15,000 and 30,000.
 Advanced systems with pumps, treatment systems, or mounds can reach 25,000 to 50,000.
 Permitting and engineering can be a couple of thousand on top.
 If you require blasting, tree removal, or long site repair, anticipate more.

-Getting the medical diagnosis right
+Getting the diagnosis right

 Choosing the best system for your site

-How everyday habits intersect with system choice
+How daily practices intersect with system choice

 Septic pumping is not optional